rollthecloudinc/quell/README.md

 # Demos

-Demonstrations of pages created without any code using the cloud hosted Druid editor.
+Demonstrations of pages created without any code using Druid editor.

 ## Collect